Did you know that changing the time of day you take your thyroid medication may impact your thyroid function?

 This doesn’t make NDT a perfect thyroid medication, however, so if you are taking this medication and still experiencing hypothyroid symptoms you can consider these tips:

-1) Consider using WP thyroid (less fillers)
+1) Consider using WP thyroid (fewer fillers)

 NDT, like other thyroid medications, contains additives and fillers.